 We found 10 orthopedic surgeons who accept Medicare near Anniston, AL.

-Dr. Morton Rickless, who practices in Anniston, AL, is a medical specialist in orthopedics/orthopedic surgery and sports medicine.
-Dr. Rickless's average rating from his patients is 2.5 stars out of 5.
-He accepts the following insurance: Medicaid and Medicare.
-He is open to new patients.
-Dr. Rickless attended medical school at Vrije Universiteit Brussel.
-His training includes residency programs at UMass Memorial Medical Center and Baystate Medical Center.
+Dr. Morton Rickless is an orthopedics/orthopedic surgery and sports medicine specialist in Anniston, AL. Patient ratings for Dr. Rickless average 2.5 stars out of 5.
+Dr. Rickless honors Medicaid and Medicare insurance.
+His practice is open to new patients.
+After completing medical school at Vrije Universiteit Brussel, Dr. Rickless performed his residency at UMass Memorial Medical Center and Baystate Medical Center.
 In addition to English, he speaks French.

 Clinical interests: Sports Health